Ay-mi/Blues_Adventure/README.md

 # MMU GDC Game Jam 2025
 From May 23 to May 25th 2025, I competed in my first ever game jam.
 My only experience in game making before this were a few retro games designed in Java with a simple interface (youtube tutorials) and one C++ game which was only playable in the VS Code terminal.
-For this game however, I decided to try a new framework and library.
+For this game however, I decided to try a new language and library.
 I used Javascript and the Kaplay library to design and program the game.
 Kaplay is beginner friendly and handles most of the game physics for the programmer.

 ## Blue's Adventure
 The theme of the game jam was "It's not about the destination."